santoshjpawar/concourse-email-notification/README.md

 *fly -t <target> unpause-pipeline -p concourse-email-notification*

 ## Building docker image
-Makefile is provided to build the Docker image.
+Makefile is provided to build the Docker image with following _targets_.

 * *make push* - This will build the Docker image and push it to Docker registry.
-Make sure to change the repo name to your repo in Makefile before building and pushing.
+Make sure to change the repo name to your repo in _Makefile_ before building and pushing.

 ## Authorize the device